girone/ud120-projects/final_project/notes.md

 3. Unleash the random seed.
 4. Clean code and submit.
 5. Think about why SVM with RBF kernel does not work here.

+### 2018-06-13

+Set default parameters so that someone calling just `python poi_id.py` will get the my selected algorithm and parameter combination.

+Unleashed the random seed, results do not vary for my choices.

+Added parameter for enabling GridSearch.
+Added new module for returning predefined parameter grids as well as the best found parameter sets.